Fresno Grizzlies

 Team History[edit]

-The Fresno Grizzlies, formerly of the Pacific Coast League and Low-A West and now in the California League, went from the top tier of Minor League Baseball to the bottom in less than a decade - and from a secure San Francisco Giants' affiliate to first a short-term fill-in and then a forced pairing that may have changed the face of the Majors-minors relationship.
+The Fresno Grizzlies, of the Single-A California League, briefly in Low-A West, and formerly of the Triple-A Pacific Coast League, went from the top tier of Minor League Baseball to the bottom in less than a decade.
 The Colorado Rockies farmhands play their home games at Chukchansi Park in Fresno, CA.

 Adding to the turmoil, the Grizz/Astros partnership was predictably temporary.
 The Astros and much closer Round Rock Express were clearly interested in each other, but the Express at that point had two years left on their player development contract with the Texas Rangers.
 When both the Houston-Fresno and Texas-Round Rock contracts expired after the 2016 season, the Astros jumped aboard the Express.
 The system then in place, like a cross between dominoes and musical chairs, often ended with unattached teams in a level.
 The system's solution was to "pair" such teams - and in this case that threw together two teams that were separated by a continent: Fresno and the Washington Nationals.
 That may have been the last straw that led MLB to junk the system when its contract with Minor League Baseball, the Professional Baseball Agreement, ran out in September 2020.